Events

 -

-Time & Location May 06, 2026, 1:00 PM – 2:00 PM Concert Room, 25 Lowell St, Cambridge, MA 02138, USA Event Details NSM is excited to offer Memory Café Sing-Alongs, warm and welcoming events for those with memory loss or cognitive changes and their care partners.
-Enjoy an hour of familiar songs led by NSM […]
+Wed, Jul 08 Concert Room Time & Location Jul 08, 2026, 1:00 PM – 2:00 PM Concert Room, 25 Lowell St, Cambridge, MA 02138, USA Event Details NSM is excited to offer Memory Café Sing-Alongs, warm and welcoming events for those with memory loss or cognitive changes and their care partners.
+Enjoy an hour of […]

 The Sea Hag Restaurant & Bar and The Barrett Anderson Band are excited to announce a new weekly series, Blues & Roots Wednesdays, bringing live music back home to historic Harvard Square.
 “Cambridge, our fair city, and I share deep roots, and I’m thrilled to find a new musical home at The Sea Hag,” says Massachusetts-based […]